oracle/terraform-provider-oci/website/docs/d/database_flex_components.html.markdown

 * `items` -
 	* `available_core_count` - The maximum number of CPU cores that can ben enabled on the DB Server for this Flex Component.
 	* `available_db_storage_in_gbs` - The maximum  storage that can be enabled on the Storage Server for this Flex Component.
+	* `available_local_storage_in_gbs` - The maximum local storage that can be enabled on the DB Server for this Flex Component.
+	* `available_memory_in_gbs` - The maximum memory size that can be enabled on the DB Server for this Flex Component.
+	* `compute_model` - The compute model of the DB Server for this Flex Component.
+	* `description_summary` - The description summary for this Flex Component.
+	* `hardware_type` - The hardware type of the DB (Compute) or Storage (Cell) Server for this Flex Component.
 	* `minimum_core_count` - The minimum number of CPU cores that can be enabled on the DB Server for this Flex Component.
 	* `name` - The name of the Flex Component used for the DB system.
+	* `runtime_minimum_core_count` - The runtime minimum number of CPU cores that can be enabled for this Flex Component.
+	* `shape` - The name of the DB system shape for this Flex Component.